Phoenix Drug Crime Lawyer

 - Trafficking: Trafficking involves selling and transporting large amounts of illegal drugs.
-It’s one of the most serious drug crimes a drug crime attorney Phoenix AZ relies on deals with, and a conviction often results in prison time.
+It’s one of the most serious drug crimes a drug crime attorney deals with, and a conviction often results in prison time.
 Depending on the quantity of illegal drugs found and on the person’s criminal background, trafficking can lead to anywhere from three years to life in prison.

 - Drug Manufacturing: Manufacturing involves producing illegal drugs and can result in harsh punishments, such as heavy fines and prison time.
 Individuals charged with drug manufacturing may want to come to a drug crime attorney Phoenix AZ respects for dependable legal counsel.